Kingdom Hearts (video game): Development

 The initial idea for Kingdom Hearts began with a discussion between Shinji Hashimoto and Hironobu Sakaguchi about Super Mario 64.
-They were planning to make a game with freedom of movement in three dimensions like Super Mario 64 but lamented that only characters as popular as Disney's could rival a Mario game.
+They were planning to make a game with three dimensional movement like Super Mario 64, but believed that only characters as popular as Disney's could be as successful as a Mario game.
 Tetsuya Nomura, overhearing their conversation, volunteered to lead the project and the two producers agreed to let him direct.
-A chance meeting between Hashimoto and a Disney executive in an elevator—Square and Disney having previously worked in the same building in Japan—allowed Hashimoto to pitch the idea directly to Disney.
-Nomura struck down a number of proposals from Disney to pursue his own concept featuring an original character not based on a Disney property.
+A chance meeting between Hashimoto and a Disney executive in an elevator—Square and Disney having previously had offices in the same building in Tokyo—allowed Hashimoto to pitch the idea directly to Disney.
+Disney initially proposed basing the game exclusively around Disney properties, however Nomura rejected many of these proposals, instead insisting on his vision of a game with an original main character and universe.
 The production team consisted of over one hundred members from both Square and Disney.
 The game began development in February 2000 and originally focused more on the gameplay with a simple story to appeal to Disney's target age range.
 After Sakaguchi told Nomura the game would be a failure if it did not aim for the same level as the Final Fantasy series, he began to develop the story further.
 When choosing the Disney worlds to include in the game, Nomura and his team tried to pick worlds that had distinctively different looks.
 They also tried to take into account worlds with Disney characters that would be interesting.
 Thanks to support from Disney's then-president and current chairman and chief executive Bob Iger, the team had few restrictions on which worlds they could use from the Disney franchises.
 However, they tried to remain within each character's boundaries set by their respective Disney films.
-In a June 2013 interview, Nomura stated the name of the game was inspired by Disney Theme Parks, particularly Animal Kingdom, which had recently opened when development on the game began.
-However, Nomura could not secure the IP as just Kingdom.
+In a 2013 interview, Nomura stated the name of the game was inspired by Disney Theme Parks, particularly Animal Kingdom, which had recently opened when development on the game began.
+Nomura initially intended to name the game Kingdom, however Square and Disney were unable to secure the trademark for the name.
 Later on, when the development team began to think about "hearts" as a core part of the story, it was decided to combine the two to form the title Kingdom Hearts.
 Outside contractors Telecom Animation Film Company and Kazuhide Tomonaga helped animate the game by being the animation supervisors.